jrjones9440/DFIR-Techniques/docs/1.Windows/System_Profiling.md

 ```

 > ⚠️ **Important Interpretation Note**
-> Starting with Windows 10, `InstallTime` often reflects the **last major feature update**, not the original OS install.
+>  Be careful with your interpretation of "InstallTime".
+This value could be the time the OS was first installed, but more commonly represents the last major update of the system.
+Starting with Windows 10, Microsoft began releasing frequent major version updates and hence this time typically represents the last update.
+This information will be very helpful as you will notice many timestamps set to around this time, indicating the update, not user activity was responsible.

 ---